-Due to the coronavirus pandemic, in-person classes ended abruptly for most schools across the country without any indication as to when they would resume, giving students and faculty little time to vacate the premises and prepare the building for extended vacancy.
+Due to the coronavirus pandemic, in-person classes ended abruptly for most schools across the country without any indication as to when they would resume, giving students and faculty little time to vacate the premises and prepare the building for an extended vacancy.
 Without the typical end-of-year “clean out” these facilities require, certain items left behind could spur a serious issue when they re-open— pest infestations.

 With the changes in human behavior in response to nationwide stay-at-home orders, many pest’s usual food sources, including dumpsters and garbage cans, were empty, forcing them to become more resourceful in order to survive.
 From snacks left in lockers to hasty cleaning, fumigation, and storage efforts in cafeterias and classrooms, seemingly innocuous items had the chance to spoil, making schools a prime target for dangerous pests such as rats, cockroaches, and ants.